dzaridis/Regression-algorithms/README.md

 • ExtraTreeRegressor

 # Usage
-ML-algorithms folder contains each of the above mentioned algorithms
-Typing help(function) the arguments and the output of each function is presented
+ML-algorithms folder contains each of the above mentioned algorithms pip install requirements.txt for necessary packages Typing help(function) the arguments and the output of each function is presented
 Have the ML-algorithms folder inside your workspace and import ML-algorithms